Actuarial Science Advisory Board

 BYU – BS IN ACTUARIAL SCIENCE

-Mark Brown is currently Business Operations Director at PEHP, a nonprofit trust providing health benefits to Utah’s public employees (the state of Utah, its counties, cities, school districts, and other public agencies) and is responsible for overseeing and directing the marketing and sales, provider relations and contracting, network management and compliance, and actuarial, analytic and reporting functions.
+Mark Brown is currently Business Operations Director at PEHP, a nonprofit trust providing health, life and disability benefits to Utah’s public employees (the state of Utah, its counties, cities, school districts, and other public agencies), and is responsible for overseeing all operating functions including actuarial, analytic and reporting functions, for the company.

 BYU – BS IN STATISTICS